-Medicare Part A is the part of Medicare that covers inpatient hospital benefits, skilled nursing facility care, hospice care, and home health care.
-For most people, there is no premium associated with Medicare Part A, and you are automatically enrolled in Part A upon reaching age 65 or through Medicare disability.
-For this reason, since there is not a premium for it, there is not typically a justification for cancelling or waiving Part A.
+Medicare Part A is the part of Medicare that covers inpatient hospital stays, skilled nursing facility care, hospice care, and home health care.
+For most people, there is no premium associated with Medicare Part A. People who are receiving Social Security benefits or are on Medicare disability will be enrolled in Part A automatically at age 65.
+For most everyone else, because there is no premium for this coverage, enrolling in Part A may be beneficial.

-That said, you do have the option of not participating in Medicare Part A if you don’t want to do so.
-There is no penalty for choosing this as long as you are covered by other coverage, such as coverage through an employer or former employer.
+That said, you can choose to delay Medicare Part A at age 65.
 However, it is important to note that Medicare and Social Security are connected.
-So, if you waive Part A, you also cannot participate in Social Security, and if you have already received Social Security benefits, you will have to re-pay any benefits you have already received.
+So, if you do not enroll in Part A, you also cannot participate in Social Security.
+If you are receiving Social Security benefits and choose to waive Part A, you will have to repay any benefits you have already received.

-Who May Want to Consider Cancelling or Waiving Medicare Part A?
+Who May Want to Consider Not Enrolling In Medicare Part A?

 What About Medicare Part B?

-Medicare Part B DOES have a premium ($144.60 for 2020, an increase of $9.10 from $135.50 in 2019).
-Therefore, choosing whether to delay enrollment into Part B is the more pertinent question for most people.
-Medicare does have late enrollment penalties that apply if you are not currently covered by a credible group health plan, so you should make yourself aware of those penalties before making this decision.
+Medicare Part B DOES have a premium ($144.60 for 2020, an increase of $9.10 from $135.50 in 2019).1 Therefore, choosing whether to delay enrollment in Part B is the more pertinent question for most people.
+Medicare does have late enrollment penalties that apply if you are not currently covered by a credible group health plan connected to current employment, so you should make yourself aware of those penalties before making this decision.

-However, if you do have group coverage that is primary to Medicare (more than 20 employees), delaying Medicare Part B may make sense, and you will be exempt from the Medicare late enrollment penalty for Part B as long as you start Part B within 8 months of losing that group coverage.
+However, if you do have group coverage that is primary to Medicare (20 or more employees), delaying Medicare Part B may make sense, and you will not face the late enrollment penalty for Part B as long as you start Part B within eight months of losing that group coverage or the related employment.